 - Deli meat.
 Some deli meat, like the ones you’d put in your sandwiches, can be risky to eat during pregnancy, unless they’re heated beforehand.

 Those nine months can be overwhelming for any pregnant mom.
 We bear the responsibility for a growing baby and fear one wrong move can change the course of his life or lead to complications.

 Thankfully, you’ll likely have a healthy pregnancy, especially if you take care of yourself.
 Watch how much weight you gain, aiming for the amount your doctor recommends.
 Eat healthy food and avoid certain types that can be risky during pregnancy.

 Stay away from chronic stress, the kind that doesn’t seem to let up.
 Get the right kind of exercise your doctor considers safe for you and your pregnancy.
-And finally, keep all your prenatal visits—it’s during these times that your doctor is better able to monitor your progress.
+And finally, keep all your prenatal visits—it’s during these times that she’s better able to monitor your progress.

 My twins turned out fine, despite paint fumes and pregnancy complications.
 All that worrying for nothing, as they say.
 Still, it helps to be informed, to ask those silly questions, to research, and to call your doctor with any concerns you may have.

 After all, we want what every mom would—to learn how to have a healthy pregnancy.

 - 11 Pregnancy Secrets You Didn’t Know About